markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/09/06/satanists/index.md

 @[youtube](https://www.youtube.com/watch?v=81AfAzef4U4)

-Other projects have included “Menstruatin' with Satan” (a menstrual product drive), “Educatin’ with Satan” (including several [after school Satanist clubs](https://en.wikipedia.org/wiki/After_School_Satan) and a [Satanist colouring book](https://www.vox.com/xpress/2014/9/19/6526963/happy-friday-heres-a-coloring-book-about-satan), as a way to challenge the legitimacy of Christian after school clubs), and a Pink Mass (at the grave site of Fred Phelps’ mother).
+Other projects have included "Menstruatin' with Satan" (a menstrual product drive), "Educatin’ with Satan" (including several [after school Satanist clubs](https://en.wikipedia.org/wiki/After_School_Satan) and a [Satanist colouring book](https://www.vox.com/xpress/2014/9/19/6526963/happy-friday-heres-a-coloring-book-about-satan), as a way to challenge the legitimacy of Christian after school clubs), and a Pink Mass (at the grave site of Fred Phelps’ mother).
 And the local [New Zealand Satanists](https://www.stuff.co.nz/national/108905682/devil-in-its-detail-inside-the-world-of-new-zealands-satanists) have even joined in, running Soles for Satan (raising money to buy socks for those in need) and Blood for Satan (a blood drive).

 It’s obvious that The Satanic Temple is being used by its members as a tool to fight for religious equality, ensuring that the privilege often afforded to Christianity in western countries, especially the US, is challenged wherever possible.
 Rather than argue for Christian privilege to be revoked, the group argues for inclusion - that their Satanist beliefs are promoted alongside those of Christian groups by government organisations.
 I’ve even taken a leaf out of their book in the past, and organised a counter-protest when the Jesus for NZ group were arguing on the lawn of parliament that the name of Jesus should be re-added to the parliamentary prayer.
 Instead of us protesting for the status quo, we carried signs arguing for the inclusion of all gods in the prayer.
 After all, if Jesus is able to get a mention every day in our parliament, why shouldn’t Ganesh, or Thor, or Cthulhu?